EskoPuzzle/eskopuzzle.github.io/index.md

 ---
 permalink: /
-title: Welcome to my docs
+title: error
 ---

-# Hello

-Welcome to my docs!
+Please scan a code to access the content